 - distributing teacher and student resource packs

-- coordinating contact between your students and your school’s Metro Ambassador
+- coordinating contact between their students and the school’s Metro Minds Ambassadors (where applicable)

-The coordinating teacher will also receive a great prize if a team from your school is chosen as a finalist.
+The coordinating teacher will also receive a great prize if a team from their school is choosen as a finalist.

 School resource pack

-Each coordinating teacher will receive a resource support pack containing:
+Each coordinating teacher received a resource support pack containing:

 - a welcome letter